Professor of Law

 Admitted: Minnesota, 1985.

-Bradford Colbert is a resident adjunct professor, teaching Mitchell Hamline’s Legal Assistance to Minnesota Prisoners (LAMP) Clinic and is also practicing as a part-time public defender for the Minnesota Public Defender’s Office.
+Bradford Colbert teaches Mitchell Hamline’s Legal Assistance to Minnesota Prisoners (LAMP) Clinic and is also practicing as a part-time public defender for the Minnesota Public Defender’s Office.
 Mitchell Hamline is the only law school to offer the LAMP program, which provides civil legal services to indigent inmates in Minnesota prisons.

 In 2005, Mr. Colbert received the William E. McGee Public Defender Award of Excellence, which is given to a public defender at the federal, state, or local level in recognition of the person’s commitment and dedication to the job of public defender.